KDCube is built around apps

-Everything you ship on KDCube lives inside a bundle.
-The bundle is the single unit of deployment, versioning, tenancy, and lifecycle — every other part of the platform exists to run bundles, isolate them, meter them, and stream their output.
-When you install KDCube, you are installing the runtime that hosts bundles; when you build "an agent," you are authoring a bundle.
-The SDK includes both the built-in ReAct subsystem and a separate ISO runtime subsystem that bundles can use for controlled execution.
+Everything you ship on KDCube lives inside an app.
+The app is the single unit of deployment, versioning, tenancy, and lifecycle — every other part of the platform exists to run apps, isolate them, meter them, stream their output, expose their object namespaces, and mount their UI surfaces.
+When you install KDCube, you are installing the runtime that hosts apps; when you build "an agent," you are authoring an app.
+The SDK includes both the built-in ReAct subsystem and a separate ISO runtime subsystem that apps can use for controlled execution.

 That single decision shapes most of the SDK's ergonomics: